 What's happened

-Sentebale, a charity co-founded by Prince Harry to support young people with HIV in Lesotho and Botswana, filed a defamation lawsuit last month against Harry and trustee Mark Dyer.
-The dispute stems from internal disagreements and a public falling-out with the charity's chair, leading to Harry's resignation as patron in March 2025.
+Sentebale, a charity co-founded by Prince Harry to support young people with HIV in Lesotho and Botswana, filed a defamation lawsuit last month against Harry and Mark Dyer, a trustee.
+The dispute stems from a public falling-out and allegations of a media campaign damaging the charity's reputation.
+Harry resigned as patron in March 2025 amid internal conflicts.

 What's behind the headline?